(Updated on: 21.11.2021)

 Cucumber help with writing tests in BDD by dividing them between the acceptance criteria files using the Gherkin syntax and the tests that correspond to them.

-Tests can be written in a variety of languages that are supported by the framework, including JS, which we are focusing on:
+Tests can be written in a variety of languages that are supported by the framework, including JS, which I focus on:

 Many teams will find this syntax more convenient than TDD.